 Community Response Fund

-We invest in local community based organizations that are often the first to see, experience and understand environmental needs, threats and trends, but they may lack the resources of larger organizations to respond.
+NWFE funds nonprofit organizations working in support of protection and preservation of natural resources in the state of Washington.
+We invest in local community-based organizations that are often the first to see, experience and understand environmental needs, threats and trends, but which may lack the resources of larger organizations.
+Coupled with this, we aim to amplify the voices of historically marginalized communities.

 Likely Candidates